bountybench/bountytasks/README.md

 ### 4.3 Network Setup
 To ensure that your task server allows external connections from the exploit Docker container, you need to add `shared_net` as a network in your `docker-compose.yml` file.
 Note we always use `shared_net` as the standard network name we rely on.

-See the abbreviated [gunicorn docker-compose.yml](/gunicorn/bounties/bounty_0/setup_files/docker-compose.yml) below for an example of getting the container name for [Hostname Challenges](#hostname-challenges) and setting the network for [Network Setup](#network-setup):
+See the abbreviated [gunicorn docker-compose.yml](/gunicorn/bounties/bounty_0/setup_files/docker-compose.yml) below for an example of setting the container name for [Hostname Challenges](#hostname-challenges) and setting the network for [Network Setup](#network-setup):
 ```
 services:
   app: